arpitbbhayani/articles/blogs/1d-terrain.md

             # append the current sample point (scaled) to the terrain
             terrain.append(weight * sample_points[i])

-            # perform interpoation and add all interpolated values to
+            # perform interpolation and add all interpolated values to
             # to the terrain.
             for j in range(sample - 1):
                 # compute relative distance from the left point